Tim-mhn/tinaf/README.md

 ## How it works

-This library is based on a custom JSX, with strong inspiration from SolidJS.
+This library is based on a custom JSX implementation, with strong inspiration from SolidJS.

-Here is how to get started, if you don't want to follow the starter app `create-tinaf`
+Here is how to get started (if you don't want to follow the starter app `create-tinaf`)

 ### Hello World (with Vite)